 I advise coming up with what works for you.
 I am not a professional and would never recommend you trade as I do.
 I am only showing how I trade for educational purposes and for me to hold myself accountable and to adjust what I am doing wrong and/or how I can become a better trader.

-.
 Keep in mind what you see here, I will tweak and adjust since the price action of stocks changes as I find I may be using something that no longer works.
-I have to stay dynamic in this game while at the same time stay static with adhering to my rules which can also change as I learn and adapt to the market.
+I have to stay dynamic in this game while adhering to my rules which can also change as I learn and adapt to the market.

 4) Mechanics of The Trade and Money Management

 Position sizing refers to the dollar value of your trade and can also be used to define the number of shares or contracts that you’ll trade.